-Delivering clear research leadership on the roadmap to net zero emissions
+Delivering research leadership on the transition to net zero emissions

-Discover how we’re making an impact by exploring some of our net zero research projects.
+Discover how we’re already making an impact by exploring some of our net zero research projects.

 Emissions reductions will not be enough to avoid dangerous levels of global warming, and the world must actively remove historical carbon dioxide already in the atmosphere through processes described as Negative Emissions Technologies such as Direct Air Capture (DAC) technology.
 In partnership with Southern Green Gas (SGG), Swiss Re and Corporate Carbon Advisory, our researchers are developing Metal-Organic Framework materials for highly selective carbon dioxide removal from air.
 SGG's modular system is fully powered by renewable solar energy and can sustainably scale to reach gigatonne carbon dioxide removal.